RichardMandle/hpc_tools/README.md

 Notes:<br>
 You can edit the .mdp files for additional control over the simulations.
 By default, we are using anisotropic pressure coupling with a V-rescale thermostat.
 We offload as much of the computation to L40 GPUs as possible.

+## t_sweep_setup.sh
+Takes a equilibrated .gro file and builds identical production MD simulations with different temperatures in a range given by -tmax and -tmin and -tstep.

 # Gaussian Tools
 ## gjf2sge.py